- SAP is continually fighting against the perception that its applications are difficult to integrate.

 The Price Paid by Customers SAP’s Non-Programming Integration Approach

 SAP has historically benefited from a large pool of specialized workers that are able to configure systems without knowing how to code.
 This is the standard SAP “functional consultant” as opposed to a “technical consultant.”
-Meanwhile, vendors ranging from Oracle to Axapta to Baan frequently struggle with a shortage of well qualified IT resources to build they ecosystems.
+Meanwhile, vendors ranging from Oracle to Axapta to Baan frequently struggle with a shortage of well qualified IT resources to build their ecosystems.
 SAP easily attracted non-technical resources and converted them to consultants.
 Doing this they were able to develop an army of semi-IT literate resources who were ready to set up all business logic in SPRO without writing a single line of code with most of these resources working in SAP consulting partners or as independent consultants rather than working for SAP itself.
 This reduced the learning curve for configuring SAP and opened the area to more resources.

 How SAP Does The Same Thing in Integration